jakekali/compArchProject1/README.md

 ```bash
 chmod 744 makefile
 ```
-Run the Makefile in the directory downloaded:
+Run the Makefile in the directory downloaded: (it might through an error, but u can ignore it, the file still generates)
 ```bash
 ./makefile
 ```